rtrader58/AZ-801T00-Configuring-Windows-Server-Hybrid-Advanced-Services/Microsoft Learn Path vs PowerPoints vs.md

 Module 2: Protect your Azure infrastructure with Azure Site Recovery - https://learn.microsoft.com/en-us/training/modules/protect-infrastructure-with-site-recovery/ <br>
 Module 3: Protect your virtual machines by using Azure Backup = https://learn.microsoft.com/en-us/training/modules/protect-virtual-machines-with-azure-backup/ <br>

-## Learning Path 4:  Migrate servers and workloads in on-premises and hybrid environments (Upgrade and migrate in Windoews Server)
+## Learning Path 4:  Migrate servers and workloads in on-premises and hybrid environments (Upgrade and migrate in Windows Server)

 ### PowerPoint Module 6 - Migrate servers and workloads in on-premises and hybrid environments​ ​(Upgrade and migrate in Windows Server)​